datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 listener_idle_timeout_ms: 3600s
 ```

 Controls how Envoy configures the TCP idle timeout on the HTTP listener.
 Default is no timeout (TCP connection may remain idle indefinitely).
-This is useful if you have proxies and/or firewalls in front of Ambassador and need to control how Ambassador initiates closing an idle TCP connection.
+This is useful if you have proxies and/or firewalls in front of $productName$ and need to control how $productName$ initiates closing an idle TCP connection.

 Please see the [Envoy documentation on HTTP protocol options](https://www.envoyproxy.io/docs/envoy/v1.12.2/api-v2/api/v2/core/protocol.proto#envoy-api-msg-core-httpprotocoloptions) for more information.